SpaceOdyssey/cia/README.md

 <!-- badges: end -->

-This package is for performing causal structure learning and inference assuming the causal process follows a directed acyclic graph.
+This package is for performing causal structure learning and inference assuming the causal process follows a directed acyclic graph (DAG).
 It includes functionality to learn the structure using partition MCMC along with building Bayesian networks and performing probabilistic queries (using gRain).